64kramsystem/saveriomiroddi.github.io/_posts/2020-03-10-An-introduction-to-functional-indexes-in-mysql-8.0-and-their-gotchas.md

 I'm not bought into functional key parts.

-While I find functional indexes an important functionality of solid, modern, RDBMSs, I think that the functional key parts feature needs some time to mature, especially considering that indexed generated columns can do the same work (at least, for the use cases specified).
+While I find functional indexes an important functionality of solid, modern, RDBMSs, I think that the functional key parts feature itself needs some time to mature, especially considering that indexed generated columns can do the same work (with some exceptions, e.g. multi-valued indexing).

 Now moving on to another new 8.0 interesting feature (window functions!) 😄